 Take some deep breaths

 Everything can feel like one big rush when you're a parent with what feels like a million things to do.
 But one thing we can all find time for is to stop and be present in the moment.
 A way to do this is by taking some deep breaths.
-Try this from psychotherapist Anna Mathur: "Breath steadily, in for four through your nose, right down into your tummy.
+Try this from psychotherapist Anna Mathur: "Breathe steadily, in for four through your nose, right down into your tummy.
 Then breath out through your mouth to the count of eight.
 Start with four repetitions and increase as you feel more confident."

 Improve the quality of your sleep